engineerica/engineerica-dev/README.md

 https://github.com/engineerica/engineerica-dev/tree/master/client-libraries

-Deprecated files are located here: https://github.com/engineerica/engineerica-dev/tree/master/deprecated
+Deprecated libraries are located here: https://github.com/engineerica/engineerica-dev/tree/master/deprecated

 # How to use it? #